EnlighterJS/Plugin.WordPress/readme.txt

 Yes you can! - The simplest way is to download the [EnlighterJS CSS sources](https://github.com/AndiDittrich/EnlighterJS/tree/master/Source/Themes "EnligherJS Project") and modify one of the standard themes.
 Finally create a directory named `enlighter` into your WordPress theme and put the css file into it.

 = There are no Enlighter features visible within the Frontend Editor = You have to enable the frontend editing function: `Enlighter Settings Page -> Advanced -> TinyMCE Integration (Visual Editor) -> Enable Frontend Integration`.
-This feature also requires a logged-in user with `edit_posts` and/or `edit_pages` [privileges](http://codex.wordpress.org/Function_Reference/current_user_can) and is only available for the `wp_editor` function - no thrid party editors are supported!
+This feature also requires a logged-in user with `edit_posts` and/or `edit_pages` [privileges](http://codex.wordpress.org/Function_Reference/current_user_can) and is only available for the `wp_editor` function - no third party editors are supported!

 = I'am already using MooTools and my page throws Javascript-Errors = If you are already using MooTools on your page, you have to disable the automatic inclusion of MooTools by Enlighter.
 Goto the Enlighter options page -> Advanced and select "Not include" as MooTools source.